So you want to go to Bhutan? Smart choice! And getting there from India isn't complicated at all.

 - Though travel insurance is not mandatory, it is highly advisable for unforeseen events.

-Although there is no direct train from India to Bhutan, you can still travel part of the way from India to Bhutan by Train and then continue by road.
+Although there are no direct train routes to Bhutan from India, you can still travel part of the way from India to Bhutan by Train and then continue by road.
 This is a budget-friendly and scenic option for those who prefer a more relaxed journey.
 Here’s a detailed explanation of how to travel to Bhutan from India by train, including the best stations, onward connectivity, and travel tips.

 Train Route to Jaigaon (India-Bhutan Border Town)